Use this quick guide to learn the basics of wolf biology and behavior.

 Wolves can occur wherever there is a sufficient number of large ungulates such as deer, moose, elk, caribou, bison, and musk ox.
 Wolves were once considered a wilderness animal, however if human-caused mortality is kept below certain levels, wolves can live in most areas.
 Historically, they once occupied every habitat that had sufficient prey in North America from mid Mexico to the polar ice pack.

-Wolves can survive on 2.5 pounds of food per day, but require about five pounds per day to reproduce successfully.
+Wolves can survive on 2.5 pounds of food per day, but require about five to seven pounds per day to reproduce successfully.
 Wolves are estimated to eat 10 pounds of food per day on average.
 Wolves don’t actually eat every day, however as they live a feast or famine lifestyle.
 They may go several days without a meal and them gorge on over 20 pounds of meat when a kill is made.
-Wolves primarily feed oon prey animals larger than themselves as this provides food for many individuals.
+Wolves primarily feed on prey animals larger than themselves as this provides food for many individuals.
 However, wolves will prey upon smaller mammals such as beaver and hare.
 Because wolves as a species inhabit a much wider area than its prey species, different populations of wolves prey upon different animals.
 Wolves located in the Western Great Lakes region typically prey upon whitetail deer whereas wolves in central Canada prey primarily on caribou.

 Impacts on Prey